 The following configuration file replicates table HR.
-Emp from Oracle instance oral12 to target table region1.emp in database mydb on target system sysprod.
+Emp from Oracle instance orall2 to target table region1.emp in database mydb on target system sysprod.
 The source table is case-sensitive.

+'''

+Datasource:o.oral12

-Datasource:o.oral12 HR."Emp" region1.emp sysprod@r.mydb
+HR."Emp" region1.emp sysprod@r.mydb

+'''

-- 1. Make certain that the database setup meets all of the requirements in Open Target checklist on page 25. - 2.
+- 1. Make certain that the database setup meets all of the requirements in Open Target checklist on page 24. - 2.
 Run Database Setup for HANA (hana_setup) to establish a database account and connection information for SharePlex.
-See Database Setup for HANA on page 151 - 3.
+See Database Setup for HANA on page 140 - 3.
 See the target and typemap commands for additional configuration options.

-Set up replication from Oracle to Teradata
+Set up replication from Oracle to other Open Targets

-SharePlex can post replicated Oracle data to a Teradata target database through an Open Database Connectivity (ODBC) interface.
+SharePlex can connect to a database that supports Open Database Connectivity (ODBC).